ankschoubey/old-blog/_posts/2022-05-05-thinking-on-paper.md

 Once thats done, figure out the time and space complexity and optimize.

-One you are done with these, only then start with actual coding.
+Once you are done with these, only then start with actual coding.

 # How to do it for UI Design?